astridx/meinblog/content/posts/joomla/15joomla-kategorien-im-backend-einrichten.en.md

 ## Test your Joomla component

 1. install your component in Joomla version 4 to test it: Copy the files in the `administrator` folder to the `administrator` folder of your Joomla 4 installation.
 Install your component as described in part one, after copying all files.
 Joomla will update the database for you during the installation.
+On the right-hand side of the table is an overview that lists how many elements are published or unpublished.
+This does not work yet.
+We will work on publishing and unpublishing in the next part.

 2. Open the view of your component in the administration area.